Darrell May (ice hockey)

 Darrell Gerald May (born March 6, 1962) is a Canadian former professional ice hockey player.
+He played 6 games in the National Hockey League with the St. Louis Blues during the 1985–86 and 1987–88 seasons.

 Early life

 He was born in Montreal, Quebec.
 As a youth, he played in the 1974 and 1975 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Pointe-Claire.
 He moved to St. Albert, Alberta after the age of 13, and also resided there after retirement.

 Career

 May played six games in the National Hockey League with the St. Louis Blues.
 He was selected by the Vancouver Canucks in the fifth round (91st overall) of the 1980 NHL Entry Draft.
 Most of his playing career was with the Peoria Rivermen of the IHL.